ask0ldd/ReactTable/README.md

 ## Step 2 - Using your component

-Now that your tableModel is defined, you can simply use our DatasTable component and passing it your tableModel and your datasObject as props :
+Now that your tableModel is defined, you can simply use our DatasTable component; passing it your tableModel and your datas Object as props :

 <img src="/public/4-component-2.png"/>